Add to your Claude Code skills

 git clone https://github.com/alfadur7/llm-wiki-newsroomGuides for using ai agents skills like llm-wiki-newsroom.

-llm-wiki-newsroom is an open-source ai agents skill for AI coding assistants such as Claude Code, Codex CLI, and ChatGPT, built by alfadur7.
-Self-evolving multi-agent "newsroom" that turns your documents into a cross-linked knowledge wiki — writer ≠ reviewer, local-first, no API keys, a structured alternative to RAG.
-It has 50 GitHub stars.
+}llm-wiki-newsroom is an open-source ai agents skill for AI coding assistants such as Claude Code, Codex CLI, and ChatGPT, built by alfadur7.
+Harness engineering applied to knowledge production: a self-evolving multi-agent newsroom that turns your documents into a cross-linked markdown wiki.
+A "reground" loop pulls published pages back in before they go stale — writer ≠ reviewer, local-first, a structured alternative to RAG.
+It has 64 GitHub stars.

 Clone the repository with "git clone https://github.com/alfadur7/llm-wiki-newsroom" and add it to your Claude Code skills directory (see the Installation section above).